sidineyr/sidineyr/README.md

 ## About Me

 Hello!
-I am [Your Name], a dedicated cybersecurity enthusiast with over 15 years of experience as a Linux user and a senior professional in the technology field.
+I am Sidiney, a dedicated cybersecurity enthusiast with over 15 years of experience as a Linux user and a senior professional in the technology field.
 I am passionate about protecting sensitive information and innovating security solutions.

 ## 🔭 Currently Working On...